HMHelloWorld/CCSLSketch/README.md

         ...
     <\trace>

-"nextStep" indicates the id of next time.
+"nextStep" indicates the id of next step.
 "referedElement" indicates the clock id and we use a txt file to store the clock name with its id.
 "counter" indicates the tick times of corresponding clock.
-eState="noTick" indicates that the corresponding clock has no tick at the current time.
+eState="noTick" indicates that the corresponding clock has no tick at the current step.

 ## Structure
 CCSLSketch